Tamilmani027/password_mask/README.md

-📄 Project Description:
+Project Description:
 This project demonstrates a secure and production-friendly approach to handling database passwords in Python applications.

 It includes:
-● 🔐 Password encryption using Fernet (symmetric encryption) ● 🛡 Safe decryption at runtime with protection against accidental leaks (print/log masking) ● ⚙️ Actual MySQL database connection using the decrypted password ● 📁 Clean modular code organization for real-world project structure
+● Password encryption using Fernet (symmetric encryption) ● Safe decryption at runtime with protection against accidental leaks (print/log masking) ● ⚙Actual MySQL database connection using the decrypted password ● Clean modular code organization for real-world project structure

-🧱 Tech Stack:
+Tech Stack:
 ● Language: Python 3
 ● Database: MySQL

-● Libraries:
+Libraries:
 ○ cryptography – for encryption and decryption
 ○ mysql-connector-python – to connect to MySQL from Python